rockychang7/rockychang7/README.md

-- Want To be an indie developer
+- a person and a computer